ytgov/YTVAX-Android/README.md

 # Yukon Vaccination Verifier-Android

 #### Yukon Vaccination Verifier App is used to scan the QR generated from HealthGateway app and shows the vaccination status of a person.
-This is for Businesses from the province of British Columbia.
+This is for Businesses from the province of Yukon.

 ## Table of Contents